-

 Ashes can be scattered inside gardens of remembrance (designated areas in communal graveyards), however you must organise the scattering with the cemetery and cannot just do it yourself.

-The Sueur law also allows for ashes “to be scattered in the open air, except on public roads.”
+The Sueur law also allows for ashes to be scattered in natural areas, except on the public highway and in public spaces.

-This allows you to scatter ashes in the countryside and forests, although not in any areas which are regularly used by the public such as a street, square, stadium, housing development, park, etc.
+This allows you to scatter ashes in the countryside in areas that are neither privately owned nor walled/fenced off, and not in any areas which are regularly used by the public such as a street, square, stadium, housing development, park, etc.

 They can also be scattered at sea or dropped in a biodegradable urn, but at a distance of more than 300m from the shore.